 There are many ways to explore the Keukenhof gardens.

-You book the regular Keukenhof ticket and explore by walking or cycling.
+You book the regular Keukenhof ticket and explore only the gardens.

 Cost of renting bicycle in Keukenhof